san-sei/documents/content/en/docs/for_personal_users/quick_start.md

 Run the IDmelon Pairing Tool on your PC.

-* If you are running this tool for the first time, you will be asked to scan the QR code using IDmelon app on your smartphone.
+* If you are running this tool for the first time, you will be asked to scan the QR code using IDmelon Authenticator on your smartphone.

 * Otherwise, click on Pair a new Smartphone to generate and show a QR code on the screen

-Open the IDmelon app on your phone
+Open the IDmelon Authenticator on your phone

 * Tap the QR icon displayed on the top, OR